 - Midwest U.S. - 6.1%

 What is the economic impact on the local Huntington Beach economy by non-Orange County resident visitor spending?

-- Over $10 million in total projected taxes from visitor spending for the City of Huntington Beach
+- Over $15 million in total projected tax revenue from visitor spending contributed to the City of Huntington Beach's general fund.

 How can I view a copy of the 2016 Tourism Economic's study, "The Economic Impact of Tourism in Huntington Beach, California"?